A Drive to a Kill…

 McMillan gives the lowdowns on the other men’s lives provides some possible insights into the men’s lives and motives.
 After Pamela’s possible murder, it has you question just how far these “friends” would go in winning those vintage cars.
 Each of the men was revealed to have their own motive for winning the money.

 In Van Johnson’s role as Harry Jerome, he played a successful rich Hollywood movie producer.
-Jerome is married to a much younger woman and this his third wife.
+Jerome is married to a much younger woman and this is his third wife.
 Van Johnson made his presence known and felt from those first scenes at the memorial.
 He played this character as a man with apparent overconfidence and arrogance.
 Johnson delivered the script with gusto and made his character a force to be reckoned with.
 He certainly brought this loud and at times obnoxious character to life.

 Johnson clearly seemed to enjoy this role with him performing all his lines in this majestically overbearing manner.
 He brought this insufferable man to your attention as he barked orders at poor Gwynneth.
 Johnson stealing the thunder in this episode in that lengthy list of guest stars that you’ll remember from back then.
 It was nice to see Johnson’s character show more depth after his on-screen wife died.

 I loved how this possible murder case involved the role reversal with the much older richer husband being the partner of a possible murder victim.
-This with this character’s younger wife dying, rather than the older and richer partner.
+This is with this character’s younger wife dying, rather than the older and richer partner.

 Gwynneth’s death made you question if there was a back story to this couple and a relevant plot overlap with those other couples.
 This, however, was part of the story I would have liked to have been seen developed more and with more interactions between the couples in both the plot and the script.

 I’d read that Hudson and Susan Saint James, who had played Sally McMillan, had had one of those delightfully credible on-screen chemistries in their leading roles.
 This is more than evident in this episode as on-screen love interests.
 They had a sweet, loving and amiable rapport and banter.
-They were a credible romantic couple and this seen despite the large gap in their ages.
+They were a credible romantic couple and this was seen despite the large gap in their ages.

 The pair were seen to be romantic and loving, but this not to the at time irritating extremes of that married couple in Hart to Hart.
 But the McMillans are seen in a sweet more endearing way, making this particular loved up married couple more credible.
 When watching Hart to Hart as a kid I always longed for them to have a fight as they seemed way too loved up.